ReduxJS/Toolkit

 • createSlice: each top level object of your state is typically a slice

-• configureStore: abstracts away the horror that was createStore
+• configureStore: abstracts away the pain that was createStore

 createAsyncThunk